 I stayed at Woodbrooke Quaker Conference Centre, Selly Oak, a favourite place with its good food, lovely people – day-to-day running by volunteer Friends, and of course, peace and quiet.
 No TV or music, no loud conversations or children running around, maybe a bit of chanting from people on courses.

-Luckily there was a mindfulness retreat on during our stay, run by Buddhist sisters– so lots of Tai chi on the lawns early morning, people walking quietly through the surrounding woodland, or moving slowly round the circular mazes cut into the grass for the purpose of silent meditation.
+Luckily there was a mindfulness retreat on during our stay, run by Buddhist sisters– so lots of Tai chi on the lawns early morning, people walking quietly through the surrounding woodland, or moving slowly round the circular labyrinth cut into the grass, for the purpose of silent meditation.

 Another great place to visit nearby is Winterbourne House and Garden, part of the University of Birmingham, where you can

 ‘experience an Edwardian [Arts and Crafts inspired] historic house and garden nestled in a leafy corner of Birmingham – home to over 6000 different plant species.
 Intricately tied into the history of the site, enjoy a peaceful stroll in tranquil surroundings.’
 I walked around Edgbaston Park Nature Reserve (feature image) within the grounds, a haven of peace in a noisy busy city.

 I haven’t been to the Barber Insitute of Fine Arts, also part of the University, for a long time and thought it time to catch up on what it has to offer.
 It’s situated bang in the middle of the campus and is a truly magnificent building – younger than you think on first sight.

 ‘One of Birmingham’s finest Art Deco buildings, purpose built and opened by Queen Mary in 1939′ and inside, it holds a magnificent collection, featuring many of the greatest names in Western art.